redFrik/udk10-Embedded_Systems/udk131205/README.md

 //--fm algorithms
 -----------------
-Open and check the file [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) from todays files.
+Open and check the file [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) and [fm_algorithms2.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms2.scd) from todays files.
 Try out different patches and note the difference in connection/sound.
 Try to replace `.add` with `.draw` to see a graphical overview over the oscillators.
 You will first need to install the rd_dot quark and graphviz (<http://www.graphviz.org>).
 I use version 2.30.1.

 //--download files to bbb